Officer commended for saving girl’s life - NewsBreak

 SPRINGFIELD, Ill.
 (WCIA) — Springfield Police Chief Ken Scarlette presented one of his officers with a Certificate of Commendation Tuesday night for her actions during a call involving a young girl in crisis.

-Officer Taylor Sullivan was among those who responded on March 20 to a house in the 1100 block of Reservoir Street for a report of a girl armed with a knife, threatening suicide.
+Officer Taylor Sullivan was among those who responded on March 20 to a house near Reservoir and 11th streets for a report of a girl armed with a knife, threatening suicide.
 Officers attempted to persuade the girl drop the knife, but she did not respond to their initial efforts.

 Springfield Police said on Facebook that Sullivan was able to develop a rapport with the girl and used “calm, nurturing dialogue” to get the girl to drop the knife.
 The girl was then escorted out of the house and to a waiting ambulance.